JeremieV/assessment-wsd/README.md

 ## Task 1

-I checked the first three bookmakers at the [provided link](https://www.telegraph.co.uk/betting/sports-guides/best-betting-sites-uk/) and chose bet365.com somewhat arbitrarily but also because the interface looked clean and regular.
+I checked the first three bookmakers at the [provided link](https://www.telegraph.co.uk/betting/sports-guides/best-betting-sites-uk/).

-I have no experience using puppeteer but I am very familiar with playwright, so I need to read the documentation a little bit.

 It took me some time to explore puppeteer and the different bookmakers, but i ended up settling on betmgm.co.uk because it seemed to have the easiest markup to work with.